-USFS and TKO are collaborating and preparing to lead two advanced “C” bucker workshop events in the Mt Hood National Forest in July.
+USFS and TKO are collaborating on a crosscut saw event to clear some very complex logs within Mt Hood National Forest Wilderness.
 The focus of this event will be crosscut saw training and evaluation of C buckers and C bucker evaluators.
 If IFPL levels allow, we will also accomodate a few folks that are interested in chainsaw training.
 Please email Tyson Cross (email@example.com) to specify cosscut saw, chainsaw, or both when registering for this workshop.
 The beginning part of the training will be focusing on teaching evaluation techniques, and the second part of the training will be focused on performing real evaluations of C Buckers and C Bucker Evaluators.
-We will have evening “Campfire” presentations including chainsaw chain sharpening and general saw maintenance demonstrations.
-We will also teach technical skills such as wedge jacking, using jacks and rigging, bore cut techniques and proper swamping.
+We will have evening “Campfire” discussions to promote best practice techniques and general saw maintenance demonstrations.

 There will be overnight camping provided nearby.
 Stay tuned for more details.